home-assistant/addons/mariadb/DOCS.md

 This should be the same database defined in `databases`.

+### Option: `rights.privileges` (optional)

+A list of privileges to grant to this user from [grant][grant] like `SELECT, CREATE`.
+If omitted, grants `ALL PRIVILEGES` to user.
+Restricting privileges of the user that homeassistant uses is not recommended but if you want to allow other applications to view recorder data should create a user limited to read-only access on the database.

 ## Home Assistant Configuration

 MariaDB will be used by the `recorder` and `history` components within Home Assistant.
 For more information about setting this up, see the [recorder integration][mariadb-ha-recorder] documentation for Home Assistant.